-Concussions are yet again in the news, and this time it specifically involves the parents of children who suffer a concussion during a school sports game.
+Concussions are yet again in the news.
+This time it specifically involves the parents of children who suffer a concussion during a school sports game.
 What new proposed legislation in North Carolina is causing the fuss, and why is it such a big deal?

 Current law in North Carolina states that children who exhibit symptoms of a concussion must be removed from play and cannot even return to practice until a healthcare professional signs off on his or her return to play.
-A new bill that has been proposed would add parents to the list of those who can okay a child’s return to the game.
+Lawmakers have proposed a new bill that would add parents to the list of those who can approve a child’s return to the game.

-While the bill has a number of other regulations that can prove beneficial for children, this specific clause is concerning because parents are rarely the best person to determine when a child is safe to return to a sport after a head injury.
+While the bill has a number of other regulations that can prove beneficial for children, this specific clause is concerning.
+Parents can rarely determine when a child is safe to return to a sport after a head injury.

-The controversy reached Twitter, where a defensive end from the Super Bowl champion Patriots stated: “Any parent that wants to bypass concussion protocol at the high school level should be banned from games.”
-This shows how polarized people are when it comes to proper concussion care, especially for kids.
+The controversy reached Twitter, where a defensive end from the Super Bowl champion Patriots stated: “Any parent that wants to bypass concussion protocol at the high school level should face a ban from games.”
+This shows how strict people are when it comes to proper concussion care, especially for kids.

-When a concussion occurs, the effects can be far-reaching, and time needs to pass to determine if any immediate or long-term damage has occurred.
+When a concussion occurs, the effects can be far-reaching.
+Time needs to pass to determine if any immediate or long-term damage has occurred.
 In the meantime, it is important to avoid activities that could result in further injury.

-It is also important to have the upper cervical spine examined for any misalignment that may have occurred during the injury.
-Even a slight misalignment of the C1 and C2 vertebrae could lead to migraines, vertigo, or a host of other far-reaching effects.
+Assessment of the upper cervical spine for any misalignment that may occur during an injury is also important.
+Even a slight misalignment of the cervical vertebrae could lead to migraines, vertigo, or a host of other far-reaching effects.